forwchen/vid2frame/README.md

                         uniformly sample n frames, this will override --skip
 ```
 #### Notes
 * The frames will be stored as strings of their binary content, i.e. they are NOT decoded.
+Both LMDB and HDF5 are key-value storage, the keys are in the format of `video_name/frame_id` (assuming there are no two videos with the same name).
 * The frames are in JPEG format, with JPEG quality ~95.
 Note the `-qscale:v 2` option in `vid2frame.py`.
 This is **important** for subsequent deep learning tasks.
 * The database to use is either LMDB or HDF5, choose one according to:
     * Reading from HDF5 is convenient, if you do not plan to use [Tensorpack](https://tensorpack.readthedocs.io/_modules/tensorpack/dataflow/format.html#HDF5Data), which does not support HDF5 well currently, always choose HDF5.